Law and order without government

 Briefly, my response to this objection is threefold:

-- If something like my nine-step sketch of the principium essendi of Natural Law is correct, then normative facts are actually a subset of descriptive facts (e.g., facts about our natural ends) and so we can after all interact with them;
+- If something like my nine-step sketch of the principium essendi of Natural Law is correct, then normative facts are actually a subset of descriptive facts (for example, facts about our natural ends) and so we can after all interact with them;

 - We cannot causally interact with mathematical facts, but we can nevertheless have mathematical knowledge, so causal interaction must not be the only possible way to satisfy the reliability condition;12 and